What should a generic object be?

 \subsection{Generic objects from weak generic objects}

-We have seen that the externalization of an internal category $\mathbb{C}_0$ in $\BCat$ has an obvious \textbf{weak generic object} that is also split; the \textbf{weak generic object} $T\in\brk{\mathbb{C}}$ is simply the identity map $\Mor[\Idn{\mathbb{C}_0}]{\mathbb{C}_0}{\mathbb{C}_0}$ in $\BCat$.
-Nonetheless, in some cases the externalization of an internal category may have a \textbf{generic object} $T'$ that embodies the \emph{skeleton} of $\mathbb{C}$ as in \cref{ex:skeleton}, but $T'$ is usually different from the \textbf{weak generic object} $T$ described above.
+Although the externalization of an internal category necessarily has a (split) \textbf{weak generic} object, in some cases it may also have a \textbf{generic} object $T'$ that embodies the \emph{skeleton} of $\mathbb{C}$ as in \cref{ex:skeleton}, but $T'$ is usually different from the $T$.

 \begin{construction}[Computing the skeleton of a small category] Suppose that $\BCat = \SET$ and thus $\mathbb{C}$ is an ordinary small category.
 Then we may consider the quotient $\mathbb{C}_0/\cong$ of the objects of $\mathbb{C}$ under isomorphism; in other words, this is the set of isomorphism classes of $\mathbb{C}$-objects.
 Using the axiom of choice, we may arbitrarily choose a section $\Mor[s]{\mathbb{C}_0/\cong}{\mathbb{C}_0}$ to the quotient map; moreover, we may choose a function associating to each $u\in\mathbb{C}_0$ an isomorphism $u\cong s\brk{u}\Sub{/\cong}$. \end{construction}